 3.1 Body burden of pollutants in snails

-Almost two thirds of the chemicals detected in snails were PaBs with 19 out of 30 compounds (Fig. 1).
+Almost two thirds of the chemicals detected in snails were PaBs with 19 out of 30 compounds (Figure 1).
 Atrazine, a pre-emergence and post-emergence herbicide still in use in Kenya for the control of broadleaf weeds and grasses, was detected in 95% of the snail samples followed by the insect repellant diethyltoluamide (DEET) with 93%.
 The frequent detection of DEET may be explained by the high mosquito infestation and the high prevalence of malaria infecting 20 to 40% of the population in counties within the lake endemic region of western Kenya (Bashir et al., 2019).
-DEET is used as a topical insect repellant for the control of mosquitoes and could be released into the water when performing water-related activities such as taking a bath in the rivers and reservoirs (Thomas et al. 2014), a common practice which was observed during sampling in the region.
+DEET is used as a topical insect repellant for the control of mosquitoes.
+It could be released into the water when performing water-related activities such as taking a bath in the rivers and reservoirs (Thomas et al. 2014), a common practice which was observed during sampling in the region.
 Individual pesticide concentrations ranged from 0.2 ng/g ww to 375 ng/g ww with maximum concentrations found for the herbicide atrazine at 375 ng/g ww, the fungicide bupirimate at 97 ng/g ww and the insecticide diazinon (37 ng/g ww).
 The neonicotinoids, acetamiprid and imidacloprid were present in the snail tissues in concentrations up to 27 ng/g ww and 21 ng/g ww, respectively.

-Among PPCPs, temazepam (98%) and 2-hydroxyquinoline (78%) had the highest detection frequencies (Fig. 1).
+Among PPCPs, temazepam (98%) and 2-hydroxyquinoline (78%) had the highest detection frequencies (Figure 1).
 Individual compound concentrations ranged from 0.8 ng/g ww to 137 ng/g ww.
 Maximum concentrations were recorded for efavirenz (137 ng/g ww) and 2-hydroxyquinoline (115 ng/g ww).
 This highest concentration for efavirenz was found in PS28 (Figure SI-1) located within Kisumu County and could be attributed to the high HIV/AIDS prevalence (16.3%) and the access to antiretroviral therapy (ART) with a coverage of 90% (National AIDS Control Council NACC 2018) in the region.
 Efavirenz is a non-nucleoside reverse transcriptase inhibitor (NNRTI) used in combination with other medications as antiretroviral treatment for HIV/AIDS (Kreitchmann et al. 2019).

 Plasticizers and flame retardants were also present in snail tissues with highest detection frequencies reported for tris(2-chloroethyl)phosphate (100%) and N-butylbenzenesulfonamide (NBS, 80%).
 Individual compound concentrations ranged from 2.8 ng/g ww to 481 ng/g ww.
-The highest concentration was found for N-ethyl-o-toluene sulfonamide (NETS, 481 ng g− 1 ww), a compound with wide-spread use in industrial products and as an ingredient to pesticide formulations.
+The highest concentration was found for N-ethyl-o-toluene sulfonamide (NETS, 481 ng g-1 ww), a compound with wide-spread use in industrial products and as an ingredient to pesticide formulations.
 In addition, cotinine was present in all the snails sampled (detection frequency 100%) with concentrations up to 311 ng/g ww (Figure SI-1).
 Due to the compound being the most abundant metabolite of nicotine, its high stability and half-life, cotinine has been suggested to be the ideal biomarker of tobacco exposure and smoking status (Petersen et al. 2010).
 Cotinine is excreted by human mainly through the urine and may end up in surface water through effluent discharge of domestic waste.

 Variability in compound concentrations was observed in the different snail species sampled from the same site.
 Example sites include PS17 and PS28 (Figure SI-1) where total concentrations in Ceratophallus sp. and Melanoides tuberculata were lower than those in other species.
 A plausible explanation for this observation may be different lipid contents and age which could not be considered during sample preparation.
 A study carried out by Duncan et al. (1987) noted considerable variation in total lipid for Biomphalaria glabrata (5%) and B. alexandrina (2%) snails and, in addition, intraspecific differences in total lipids (1-10%) in B. glabrata.
 Since most pollutants accumulate primarily in lipid tissue, variation in lipid content may lead to differences in the body burden of contaminants.